The Solid Protocol

 status code.
 Server MUST exclude the DELETE

-When a contained resource is deleted, the server MUST also remove the corresponding containment triple, which has the effect of removing the deleted resource from the containing container.
+When a contained resource is deleted, the server MUST also remove the corresponding containment triple.
 [Source]

 When a contained resource is deleted, the server MUST also delete the associated auxiliary resources (see the Auxiliary Resources section).